-The Town of Ponoka has adopted a new Animal Control Bylaw #424-19, which was passed by Town Council in February 2021 at its regular meeting.
-The new Bylaw will regulate both cats and dogs in the Town of Ponoka.
+In February 2021, the Town of Ponoka adopted a new Animal Control Bylaw #424-19.
+The new Bylaw regulates both cats and dogs in the Town of Ponoka.

 - A maximum limit of five cats and dogs in total per residence is permitted in the Town of Ponoka (unless the property is occupied and operated by a licenced kennel operator in accordance with a development permit under the Town's Land Use Bylaw).
 See Part 5, #19.